 That’s what my little girl says when she hurts herself.
 Over the years there have been different levels of “OUCHIES!”

-Same as our country’s defense has different DEFCON levels; five being peaceful and one being an all out war, “OUCHIES,” come with their own levels of severity, and in regards to parenting and childhood, DEFCON five is peaceful and one is an all out panic with frantic screams for 911.
+Same as our country’s defense has different DEFCON levels; five being peaceful and one being an all out war, “OUCHIES,” come with their own levels of severity.
+In regards to parenting and childhood, DEFCON five is peaceful and one is an all out panic with frantic screams for 911.

-Under my watch at a young age, my little girl was new to her legs and at the early stages of walking when she fell, face first, on a hardwood floor.
+Under my watch at a young age, my little girl was at the early stages of walking when she fell, face first, on a hardwood floor.
 She did not cry immediately.
 First, she looked at the floor.
-Then she looked up at me, standing with my jaw dropped, and after the shock settled, she discovered the pain, and then the crying began.
+Then she looked up at me, standing with my jaw dropped, and after the shock settled, she discovered the pain began to cry.

 She screamed and cried.
 I went over to pick her up, and shouting from the other room, stomping her feet as she ran over was her mother.